CMET-UGent/MicroRaman/README.md

-hs_PCA | Principal Component Analysis of Raman spectra | YES hs_tsne | t-distributed stochastic neighbor embedding of Raman spectra  | YES hs_phenoRam | Calculation of Hill diversity numbers for each individual Raman spectrum | YES hs_RF | Train Random Forest classifier to distinguish between groups of cells | NO hs_RF_pred | Predict using Random Forest classifier on new data | NO hs_SCAdiss | Calculates the spectral contrast angle (SCA) between all cells in a hyperSpec object | YES hs_SCA_conv_itol | Convert SCA dissimilarity matrix to itol-compatible object | NO
+hs_PCA | Principal Component Analysis of Raman spectra | YES hs_tsne | t-distributed stochastic neighbor embedding of Raman spectra  | YES hs_phenoRam | Calculation of Hill diversity numbers for each individual Raman spectrum | YES hs_RF | Train Random Forest classifier to distinguish between groups of cells | YES hs_RF_pred | Predict using Random Forest classifier on new data | NO hs_SCAdiss | Calculates the spectral contrast angle (SCA) between all cells in a hyperSpec object | YES hs_SCA_conv_itol | Convert SCA dissimilarity matrix to itol-compatible object | NO